Ewha Womans University: Women's rights movements

 While Ewha Womans University has been the center of women's rights movements, this feminist feature created controversies in Korea.
-One example of controversies was men's benefit from military service.
+One example was men's benefit from military service.
 Originally, getting extra points on employment and being paid for higher step in the salary class were available to males who had done their mandatory military service.
 In 1999, a couple of Ewha Womans University students and one male student, who was a disabled student at Yonsei University, claimed that this law was both sexist and discriminatory toward disabled people.
 This case eventually went to court, and the court ruled in the students' favor.

 2016 South Korean political scandal

-Ewha Womans University became embroiled in the 2016 South Korean political scandal, because a former student, Chung Yoo-ra, was admitted under a special rule change by virtue of her mother's close connections to South Korean President Park Geun-hye despite not meeting requirements.
+Ewha Womans University became embroiled in the 2016 South Korean political scandal, because a former student, Chung Yoo-ra, had been admitted under a special rule change by virtue of her mother's close connections to South Korean President Park Geun-hye despite not meeting requirements.
 Students had already been protesting against some of the university's unilateral changes to the degree system and departments before the political scandal blew up.
-As a result, the university's president, Choi Kyunghee, was ousted and convicted and Chung Yoo-ra's degree was rescinded.
+As a result, the university's president, Choi Kyunghee, was ousted and convicted and Chung Yoo-Ra's degree was rescinded.